 Over the years, I have evolved a spiritual relationship to beauty that satisfies me.
 I did not create my bones, hair, skin, muscles, so I cannot take any responsibility for them.
 I have created lots of things, but not my body.
 I do take care of my body and I nurture my spirit.
 I enjoy beauty; I enjoy the many beautiful people I see in the world.
 Since other people may in turn enjoy my beauty, I have a job: to take care of the beauty I have.

 My relationship to my appearance is not ego driven because it is not about me, but about the forces that created me and the entire world.
 This attitude has allowed me to accept the way I look.
 It also means I never harm my mind or spirit by comparing my looks to those of others.
 I look the way I do; others look the way they do, and that is also good.

 To succeed as a performer, learning to accept my appearance was essential.
 I used to focus on the thought, “I am filled with light and radiantly beautiful.
 I dance beautifully, easily, and joyously, for my good and the good of all.”
 I would be thinking this to myself as I walked about the city.

 Sometimes, complete strangers on the street remark to me, “You are so beautiful!”

 Indeed, I am beautiful, in my unique, real way.
 The beautiful “Claudia,” however, is not real.
 I am real and I am beautiful.
 I hope to be able to hold on to this truth.

 About the Author

-Nancy Van Ness, founder and Director of the American Creative Dance group in New York City, is a 61 year old modern dancer who has taken up tango in recent years.
-Always serious about dance, she went to Buenos Aires to study with one of the greatest maestros of that form.
-Having spent decades in a unitard in small black box theaters making "high art," she is now sometimes seen in slinky dresses dancing tango con alma y pasión in tango salons and at international dance concerts.
+Nancy Van Ness, Founder and Director of the American Creative Dance group, is a 61 year old modern dancer.
+When she became interested in tango several years ago, she went to Buenos Aires to study with one of the great tango maestros.
+After decades making "high art" in small theaters, she is now sometimes seen in slinky dresses dancing con alma y passion in tango salons.